Restorative justice

 What happens after I register my patient for this program?

-Your patient’s information will be provided to TAC’s Restorative Justice Coordinator, who will contact your patient directly to discuss their needs and suitability for the program.
-If your patient decides to participate in a program, the Coordinator will refer them to Open Circle at the Centre for Innovative Justice.
+The TAC’s Restorative Justice Coordinator will contact your patient directly to discuss their situation and whether the program is suitable.
+If they decide to proceed, they will be referred to Open Circle at the Centre for Innovative Justice.

 Where can I find more resources or get additional support regarding the Restorative Justice Program?